-Through the teaching of mathematics at St Matthew's we aim to stimulate, develop and maintain students' curiosity, interest and enjoyment in mathematics, to maximise each student's mathematical potential, to develop each student's ability to communicate mathematically in the key themes of – Number and Algebra, Shape, Space and Measure and Handling Data to promote a variety of mathematical teaching and learning methods (including ICT, investigative and practical work) to raise achievement of students working individually, in pairs or in groups, to allow students to develop transferable mathematical skills that will aid their progression in other areas of the curriculum and to provide mathematical continuity and progression from Key Stage 2, through Key Stages 3 and 4 and prepare students for Mathematics at Key Stage 5 or for life and work outside of education.
+Through the teaching of mathematics at St Matthew's we aim to stimulate, develop and maintain students' curiosity, interest and enjoyment in mathematics.
+In doing this we are able to maximise each student's mathematical potential and to develop each student's ability to communicate mathematically in the key themes of – Number and Algebra, Shape, Space and Measure and Handling Data.
+We also intend to promote a variety of mathematical teaching and learning methods (including ICT, investigative and practical work) to raise achievement of students working individually, in pairs or in groups, thus allowing students to develop transferable mathematical skills.
+This will aid their progression in other areas of the school curriculum and provide mathematical continuity and progression from Key Stage 2, through Key Stages 3 and 4, preparing the students for Mathematics at Key Stage 5 or for life and work outside of education.

 At St. Matthew’s we use a variety of assessment techniques to identify the areas of strength and areas to develop for each pupil.
-As a result we can offer appropriate and accurate intervention.
-A part of the ongoing assessment of pupils is the setting, completion and marking of homework when appropriate.
-Whenever a piece of work is marked by the teacher they will offer opportunities to either correct any errors or extend the pupils understanding.
+As a result, we can offer appropriate and accurate intervention using the Hegarty maths website.
+Pupils will also complete standardised assessments each term which test all aspects of maths covered during the year.